-One of the steps to chunk content and help students digest content easily it’s to separate it into segments of information conceptually related.
-People learn ways to organize information so they can begin to see relationships, draw conclusions and make predictions.
-In order to do these, there are different strategies.
-We encourage you to choose the one that best suits your goals and type of content.
+One of the steps to chunk content and help students digest content easily it’s to separate it into sections of related information.
+People learn ways to organize information so they can begin to draw conclusions and make connections.

-This type of content arrangement is based on the similarity of characteristics or relatedness of the different items.
-This is a specially useful approach when all the information being organized is equal or content has no hierarchy or sequence.
-Basically, grouping content into categories serves two objectives: First, it helps reduce screen clutter by bringing together similar content.
-Secondly, grouping into categories allows learners to quickly find differences between concepts.
+This type of content arrangement is based on the similarity of characteristics.
+This technique is handy when all the information being organized is equal (there is no specific sequence).
+Grouping content into categories helps reduce screen clutter by bringing together similar content.

 Order of Importance

 Organizing content in order of importance is very subjective; therefore, you have to be careful how you do it.
 There are three options to choose from: going from the most important to the least, from the least important to the most, or placing the most important information at the beginning and at the end.
-Having learners organize information into hierarchy based on importance, urgency or level of awareness is an effective way to make sure they actually understand what is most important.
+This technique is an effective way to make sure learners actually understand what is the most important concepts.

 Cause and effect

-A great way to get learners to consume additional content is to organize content with a cause and effect scheme.
+A great way to get learners to access additional content is to organize content with a cause and effect sequence.
 There are three ways to organize information this way:

-- Overviews one event and examine the multiple causes.
+- There is one specific event with multiple causes.

-- Looks at the multiple effects of a single cause.
+- There are multiple effects with a single cause.

-Example: Let's say you are working on a course on Diabetes Prevention.
-With the use of multiple effect and single cause approach, students may look at the issue of high caloric intake (cause) and get to know the multiple effects: weight gain, insulin imbalance and susceptibily to diabetes.
+This can be helpful in the Healthcare industry, when analyzing a disease.
+With the use of multiple effect and single cause approach, students may look at the specific situations and get to know the multiple effects.

 Without doubt, chronology is one of the most straightforward ways to organize content in a eLearning course.
 It´s a fact that when things are laid out in some sort of order, we can work with them more easily.
 Therefore by arranging information in the order it happened, learners can easily grasp the concept.
 This technique is appropriate to show how an idea or place has changed over time.